Jesus Christ shows us the love of God

 Phrase 3 - "taking the form of a bond-servant, and being made in the likeness of men.
 And being found in appearance as a man, He humbled Himself by becoming obedient to the point of death, even death on a cross"

-Paul uses the same word form again in this phrase as he did in "who, although He existed in the form of God."
-Paul wanted us to know that Jesus had the same nature and character of a servant on this earth as well.
+Paul uses the same word form again in this phrase "taking the form of a bond-servant".
+The word form means the same thing as above: When Jesus took on the new inmost nature of a Man at His incarnation, His outward expression as a Man was that of a servant.
+Paul wanted us to know that Jesus had the nature and character of a servant on this earth as well.
 We are told, Jesus was in our likeness, but we need to understand likeness in the Greek has a meaning of similarity with differences.
 The difference is pretty obvious - He is God and we aren’t and we will never be God.

 Some people think Jesus was just kinda like God on this earth.
 However, from Philippians 2 and many other scriptures it is plain Jesus was and is God.
 There is no way God could become ungod for a while, because God cannot be any less than who He is (Hebrew 13:8).

 Some people think that Jesus was a pseudo man.
-However, scripture is very clear that He would become Man on this earth so He could die in our place (Hebrews 2:9-18).
+However, scripture is very clear that He became Man on this earth so He could die in our place (Matthew 1:20-23, Hebrews 2:14).
 Jesus also lived on this earth so He could experience personally all that you experience, so He could sympathize and care for you.

 What did Jesus do as God, to become Man?
 This is a complex question we could speculate about until Jesus comes back, but let me try to answer this very simply here.
 First of all, He was conceived by the Holy Spirit and thus born of a virgin (Luke 1).
 This allowed Him to be both God and a sinless man.
 He also willingly laid aside His right on this earth to manifest Himself visibly as God, which means that He stripped Himself of His glory and splendor.
 Isaiah 53 tells us as a man, He had no dignity or beauty that we would be attracted to Him.
 We could say His human appearance was plain or possibly even ugly.
 (If you are wondering what Jesus looks like in His glorified state as God read Revelation 1:12-18.)